Wint3rmute/baczek.me/content/now.md

 Finished migrating my cloud & home instrastructure to [NixOs](/nixos).
-It really feels like an improvement over Ansible playbooks (although I am still using Ansible for copying files & running system rebuilds, as it is the easiest way for me), as I can merge custom software builds/packaging with the system setup & configuration.
+It really feels like an improvement over Ansible playbooks (although I am still using them for copying files & running system rebuilds, it is the easiest solution for me), as I can merge custom software builds/packaging with the system setup & configuration.
 Learned a bit about [`nftables`](https://nftables.org) in the process.